UKCloud/documentation/articles/openstack/ostack-how-basic-heat-template.md

 ## Overview

-This is a basic heat ochestration template create a heat stack.
+This is a basic heat orchestration template create a heat stack.

 This template will create the following and connect them up.
 - A network